paulshuker/coppafisher/docs/diagnostics.md

     Viewer(nb, show_tiles=[0, 1])
     ```

+??? info "Change displayed spot scoring"

+    By default, the spots are scored as explained in the [method](overview.md) section.
+You can also set

+    ```python
+    Viewer(nb, spot_scoring="discriminality")
+    ```

+    which will use a discriminality scoring method using Spearman correlation of the colours with all the gene bled
+    codes.
+See [MethodData](https://github.com/paulshuker/coppafisher/blob/HEAD/coppafisher/results/base.py) for the
+    discriminality scoring code.

 Close the Viewer and all subplots by pressing Ctrl + C in the terminal.

 ### Description